bl4ck5un/Town-Crier/README.md

+# Town Crier: An Authenticated Data Feed For Smart Contracts

+Smart contracts systems today lack trustworthy sources of data, as currently deployed oracles provide only weak provenance and confidentiality guarantees.
+The Town Crier (TC) system leverages trusted hardware (Intel SGX) to provide a strong guarantee that data comes from an existing, trustworthy source.
+It also provides confidentiality, enabling smart contracts to support confidential queries and manage user credentials.

+Please read on for installation instructions.
+If you want to learn how Town Crier works, you can read our [CCS'16 paper](https://www.cs.cornell.edu/~fanz/files/pubs/tc-ccs16-final.pdf).

 # Prerequisites

+This section enumerates the required dependencies to compile Town Crier on your platform.

 ## Intel Software Guardian eXtension (SGX)

-Town Crier makes use of Intel SGX to provide security guarantees.
-Compiling TC requires shared libraries provided by the SGX Software Development Kit (SDK), which is freely available from Intel.
-SGX SDK provides two versions of SGX libraries, the**hardware** version and the **simulation** version, with the only difference (yet a significant one) being that the hardware libraries implement APIs with real SGX hardware instructions while the simulation libraries just simulate them in the user space.
+Town Crier makes use of Intel SGX as a trusted execution environment (TEE).
+Compiling TC requires libraries provided by the SGX Software Development Kit (SDK), which is freely available from [Intel](https://01.org/intel-software-guard-extensions/downloads).
+Intel SGX SDK releases two versions of SGX libraries, a **hardware** version and a **simulation** version.
+The only difference (yet a significant one) is that the hardware libraries implement SGX APIs with actual SGX hardware instructions while the simulation libraries just simulate them in the user space.

-TC can be linked against either set of APIs:
+TC can be linked against either version of APIs:

-- If linked with the hardware libraries, the executable will run in the _hardware_ mode, which requires a SGX-enabled CPU to run.
+- If linked with the hardware libraries, the executable will run in the hardware mode, which requires a SGX-enabled CPU.
 - If linked with the simulation libraries, the executable will run as if it's an ordinary userspace program, providing ABSOLUTELY NO SECURITY GUARANTEE.
-Therefore the simulation mode is only meant for development and test purpose.
+Therefore the simulation mode is only for development and testing purpose.

-### Requisites for the simulation mode
+### Run TC in the simulation mode

-Any system, not matter it has SGX hardware or not, can be used to develop Town Crier and test it in the simulation mode Simulation actually makes debugging and profiling easier and can be run on almost any Linux system.

 To compile and run Town Crier in the simulation mode, one only needs to install the SGX SDK, which can be obtained from [here](https://01.org/intel-software-guard-extensions/downloads).

-### Requisites for the hardware mode
+### Run TC in the hardware mode

 To run TC on real SGX hardware, some dependency (SGX driver, SGX PSW, SGX SDK) has to be installed and configured.
 Please refer to